-Intermittent fasting has been creating buzz in mainstream news and culture over the past few years.
+Intermittent fasting has been creating a buzz in mainstream news and culture over the past few years.
 While intermittent fasting (IF) may seem to be the latest trend in health and diet, fasting is actually one of the most ancient and widespread healing traditions in the world.
 Humans have been fasting throughout history whether overnight during sleep, as a result of food scarcity during extended periods, or for religious purposes.

 What is Intermittent Fasting?